 Ever since then, we’ve worked to encourage these three conserving forces.
 In 1996, VFF identified 32 forest landowners–caring for about 5,000 total acres–to form a pool of well-conserved family-owned forests.
-VFF incorporated as a non-profit organization in 1998 and became the first forestry group in the world to be independently certified as well-managed through the Forest Stewardship Council.
-One of VFF’s first major commercial projects was supplying local, finished hardwood lumber for Middlebury College’s McCardell Bicentennial Hall in 2000.
+VFF incorporated as a non-profit organization in 1999 and became the first forestry group in the world to be independently certified as well-managed through the Forest Stewardship Council.
+One of VFF’s first major commercial projects was supplying local hardwood lumber for Middlebury College’s McCardell Bicentennial Hall in 2000.

-In the years that followed, we undertook many projects with our pool of FSC-certified forests to test and apply the principles of maintaining and enhancing forest health while providing wood for local building projects that is grown and harvested in ways that are restorative, sustainable, efficient, local, and fair (R-SELF).
-In 2008, we moved away from third-party certification, focusing on our own, more stringent forest conservation standards in our work with area forestland owners.
+In the years that followed, we undertook many projects with our pool of FSC-certified forests to test and apply the principles of maintaining and improving forest health while providing wood for local building projects that is grown and harvested in ways that are restorative, sustainable, efficient, local, and fair (R-SELF).
+In 2008, we moved away from third-party certification due to its high costs, and instead focused on our own, more stringent forest conservation standards in our work with area forestland owners.

-Celebrations are essential to vibrant relationship with the forest community, and for many years we have helped bring about such annual local community celebrations as Beltane (May Day), Winter Solstice, and Best Night (New Year͛s Eve).
+Celebrations are essential to vibrant relationship with the forest community, and for many years we have helped bring about such annual local community celebrations as Beltane and Winter Solstice.

 Since its beginning, VFF has conducted and overseen research that furthers our mission to promote the ecological health of local family forests, including long-term ecological monitoring through the Colby Hill Ecological Project and many shorter-term studies, such as our report to the Vermont Agency of Natural Resources on Flood Resiliency on Vermont State Lands.